ataima/qxmlc/README.txt

 CAXML:
-caxml is a simple tool to create/read/write xml nodes on a xml file.
+caxml is a  tool to create/read/write xml nodes on a xml file. see --help for more info

 compiled with: